12 Best Korean Movies of 2019

 11. Exit (2019)

 This disaster drama follows the story of a man who has to rise above his inadequacies to save the day.
 The protagonist is a man named Yong-nam.
 In college, he proved to be a promising rock climber.
 However, when it came to forming a career, he failed miserably.
-It has many years since his glory days and he is still living with his parents.
+It has been many years since his glory days, and he is still living with his parents.
 On his mother’s 70th birth anniversary, he decides to arrange a party at the place where the woman he likes works.
 But soon, a great day turns into a disaster when a white gas envelops the place.
-Time is ripe for him to use his rock-climbing skills.
+The time is ripe for him to use his rock-climbing skills.

 10. A Diamond in the Rough (2019)

 We often hear it from our parents, “you’ll understand when you have children of your own.”
 Understand what?
 That’s what we ask ourselves.
 But parents are right in this regard.
 Nothing prepares you for having and raising children and then watching them build or destroy their own lives.
 Parents are always hopeful, but children rarely understand them.
 ‘A Diamond in the Rough’ follows the story of a man who has lived a life of crime for as long as he can remember.
 But it is only after he is caught and sent to prison that he discovers how miserable he has made his mother in the process.
-He wonders if she would still love him as before when even he doesn’t love himself anymore.
+He wonders if she would still love him as before even if he doesn’t love himself anymore.

 9. The Gangster, The Cop, The Devil (2019)